Meeting for Worship Time:

 |BM Dates top|

-Up to date History of Totnes Quaker Meeting
+Up-to-date History of Totnes Quaker Meeting (as at 2017)

 About a century later, Donald and Guida Swan started a Meeting in an upstairs room of Birdwood House, initially as an outpost of Newton Abbot Meeting, then becoming a Registered Meeting in 1967 and, the following year, a Preparative Meeting.
 In addition, there were once monthly Meetings at the home of Jack and Ruth Dobbs on the Dartington Estate.